 Is onycholysis preventable?

 "Prevention is key," says McNails, "and therefore it's best that you avoid doing gels at home."
-She stresses the importance of seeking out a professional who is insured, has their certificates, and uses a professional-only brand — with the matching lamp.
+She stresses the importance of seeking out a professional who is insured, has their certificates, and uses a professional-only brand that is made in the UK, Europe, or the USA — with the matching lamp.

 If you think you might be experiencing onycholysis, avoiding nail enhancements, gel polish, or nail varnish is a must, so as not to irritate the exposed nail bed.
 Recovery time is largely dependent on the individual's nail growth, and it can take four to six months for a fingernail to fully grow out.